Dark Matter from Exponential Growth

-Another possibility is that DM never entered thermal equilibrium at all, in which case it can be produced via a `leakage' out of a thermal bath, often referred to as \textit{freeze-in}~\cite{Hall:2009bx,Chu:2011be}.
-While a large number of variants of the freeze-out paradigm have been suggested, less model building has been performed around the freeze-in idea (see however Refs.~\cite{Chu:2013jja,Falkowski:2017uya,An:2018nvz,Hambye:2019dwd,Mondino:2020lsc,Belanger:2020npe,Bernal:2020gzm,March-Russell:2020nun}).

-In this letter we propose a novel and generic DM production scenario between these two polarities which we refer to as \textit{Pandemic DM}.
-The name derives from the observation that a DM particle $\chi$ can `infect' a heat bath particle $\psi$ to convert it into another $\chi$, cf.\ Fig.~\ref{fig:infection}.
-We will refer to this type of interaction process as {\it transmission}.
-For a small initial abundance $n_\chi$ it results in an exponential growth of the DM abundance and therefore strongly resembles the epidemic curves (epi curves) encountered in the case of a spreading pathogen.
-To be in accord with observations this mechanism requires the exponential growth to shut off before the DM particle $\chi$ is fully thermalized, so one can also think of this mechanism as a `failed thermalization'.
-Interestingly, the exponential growth of $n_\chi$ comes to an end naturally, e.g.\ due to the Boltzmann suppression of the heat bath particle $\psi$, so that the observed DM relic abundance is readily obtained in our framework.
+In this letter we propose a novel and generic DM production scenario between these two polarities, based on the idea that a DM particle $\chi$ can `transform' a heat bath particle $\psi$ into another $\chi$, cf.\ Fig.~\ref{fig:infection}.
+For a small initial abundance $n_\chi$, as shown below, this results in an exponential growth of the DM abundance.
+To be in accord with observations the exponential growth is required to shut off before the DM particle $\chi$ is fully thermalized, so one can also think of this mechanism as a `failed thermalization'.
+Interestingly, the exponential growth of $n_\chi$ comes to an end naturally in our framework, so that the observed DM abundance is readily obtained.